Plain English Breakdown

 - Eligible school district

-- A local or regional board of education, state or local charter school, or interdistrict magnet school operator.
+- A local or regional board of education, state or local charter school, or interdistrict magnet school operator that participates in federal meal programs but does not use the Community Eligibility Provision.

 - Community Eligibility Provision

-- The federal meal reimbursement program administered by the United States Department of Agriculture.
+- The federal meal reimbursement program administered by the United States Department of Agriculture as set forth in 7 CFR 245.9.

 Limits and Unknowns

-- The bill only applies for one fiscal year ending June 30, 2027.
+- This law only applies during the fiscal year ending June 30, 2027.